artalar/reatom/docs/src/content/docs/package/npm-react.md

 ## Use atom selector

-It is possible to paste a reducer function to `useState`, which will create a new computed atom (`setState` will be `undefined` in this case).
+Another use case for the hook is describing additional computations inside a component (create temporal computed atom).
+It is possible to put a reducer function to `useState`, which will create a new computed atom (`setState` will be `undefined` in this case).

 ```ts
 import { useAtom } from '@reatom/npm-react'